Projects

 - Investigate the presence of I. acmon in areas east of California and its sympatry with I. lupine in New Mexico

-- Verify the morphological differences between the two species, including: - Cell spots on the underside of the forewing (UnFW): I. lupine typically has two boldly joined cell spots, while I. acmon has only one faint cell spot
+- Cell spots on the underside of the forewing (UnFW): I. lupine typically has two boldly joined cell spots, while I. acmon has only one faint cell spot

 - Margin color on the upperside of the forewing (UpFW): I. acmon has a bold pink margin, while I. lupine has an orange margin